sumitkumarpaul/bidirectional_privacy/README.md

 $BPPM$ is mainly implemented in ***C***-programming language.
 This implementation is dependent on [Gramine](https://github.com/gramineproject/gramine) shim-library for TEE related operations and on [MBed-TLS](https://github.com/Mbed-TLS/mbedtls/) library for the cryptographic primitives and network operations. **Intel-SGX** is used as the underlying TEE.
 Specifically, for performing all our development, experimentation and performance measurement purpose, we use an SGX-enabled instance, [DC4SV3](https://learn.microsoft.com/en-us/azure/virtual-machines/dcv3-series) in Microsoft Azure cloud.
 We use **Ubuntu-20.04** Operating System, in that environment.

-## 1. How to create the system?
+## 1. Procure an Intel-SGX machine
-Intel-SGX enabled VM can be created in Microsoft-Azure, by following [this guide line](https://learn.microsoft.com/en-us/azure/confidential-computing/quick-create-portal).
-After creating the system, enable the remote attestation by following [this link](https://learn.microsoft.com/en-us/azure/attestation/quickstart-powershell).
-This [text](https://learn.microsoft.com/en-us/azure/security/fundamentals/trusted-hardware-identity-management) might also be useful.
+At first an Intel-SGX enabled computer is required.
+We use Intel-SGX enabled VM in Microsoft-Azure.
+Which can be created by following [this guide](https://learn.microsoft.com/en-us/azure/confidential-computing/quick-create-portal).

-If you already have a SGX-enabled system, then this step is not required.
+***Note:*** For dry run of the protocol, we created a script `sample_protocol_walkthrough.sh`.
+This can be executed in non-sgx computer as well.
+But in that case, the security/privacy guarantees of $BPPM$ do not hold.
+Moreover, the measured performance will not reflect the real scenario with a real Intel-SGX computer.

 ## 2. How to prepare the system?
 A simple working environment can be created by running all the involved parties (i.e., $DO$, $CP$ and $\forall i,j:DU_{i,j}$) on the same enviroment and enable communication among themselves using local loopback interface.
 However, internet reachability of is required for the environment, otherwise the remote-attestation procedure may fail.